Pasi is a Dravidian

 and other palm trees for their juice.
 They are mostly distributed over Bihar

 .
 A small number of Pasi are distributed over the Terai region of Nepal.
 Pasis are also called as Paswan and they are scheduled caste.
 Their name has been derived from Sanskrit term Pashika, which means `one who uses noose`.
 Interestingly, when Pasis first entered Gujarat

 , they took to the job of tapping palm trees.
 This occupation is still followed by the Pasi people.

 Pasis claim their ancestry from Bhrigu

 generally perform marriage and other auspicious ceremonies.
-The Pasi community has a caste council that plays the mainly deals with divorces, and other criminal offences like disregard of any traditional social norm.
+Pasi community has a caste council that mainly deals with divorces and other criminal offences like disregard of any traditional social norm.
 Pasi community is mainly a Hindu community.
 Apart from their traditional occupation of extraction of juices of palm trees, some of them also go for hunting.
 Like the Pardhi tribes

 , Pasis also mend grindstones and are engaged in agricultural activities.
-In some of the villages Pasis are commonly employed as watchmen to catch in return for whom they receive either a plot of land or some other consideration.
-Pasis were the earliest residents of the Awadh region.
+In some of the villages Pasis are commonly employed as watchmen in return for which they receive either a plot of land or some other consideration.
+Pasis were the earliest residents of the Awadh